jlegatheaux/RC2020-assignments/assignment-3/README.md

-# Assignment 3: A robust client to download content from one or multiple HTTP servers
+# Assignment 3: A smart client to download content from one or multiple HTTP servers

 ## Objectives